poanchen/poanchen.github.io/_posts/2016-10-16-how-to-create-simple-rest-api-in-php-and-call-them-in-js.md

 </pre>
 Live link are [here](https://www.jenrenalcare.com/upload/poanchen.github.io/sample-code/2016/10/16/how-to-create-simple-rest-api-in-php-and-call-them-in-js/checkIfUsernameExistJquery.html).<br>
 As the user type, they may immediately see if the username is taken or not.
 An example of taken username is ‘test’!<br>
-Another example that I would like to show is using **AngularJS Ajax**.
+Another example that I would like to show is using **AngularJS AJAX**.
 Here is a sample code that does the job.<br>

-## Code for using AngularJS Ajax
+## Code for using AngularJS AJAX

 <pre>
   <code class="html">